 When it comes to potato snacks, potato chips are standard and widely enjoyed not only in Japan but also around the world.

-Additionally in Japan, there are several types of potato snacks in Japan that have been loved by Japanese people for a long time.
-Even among those, what I purchased this time is especially familiar to us Japanese.
+Additionally in Japan, there are several types of potato snacks that have been loved by people for a long time, and even among those, what I purchased this time is especially familiar to us Japanese.

-The potato snack I bought today for this article is “Imokenpi (芋けんぴ)”, which is a classic Japanese sweet potato snack with a crunchy texture and an appearance like Karinto.
-Because of that, Imokenpi is also called “Imo Karinto (芋かりんとう)”.
+The potato snack I bought today for this blog article is “Imo-Kenpi (芋けんぴ)”, which is a classic Japanese sweet potato snack with a crunchy texture and an appearance like Karinto.
+Because of that, Imo-Kenpi is also called “Imo-Karinto (芋かりんとう)”.

-Due to the dried sugar glaze on the surface, Imokenpi has a hard, crunchy texture as well as being easily broken.
-Like these sticks, it often comes with black sesame seeds, which adhere to the surface of the sweet potato stick.
+Due to the dried sugar glaze on the surface, in addition to having a hard, crunchy texture, Imo-Kenpi is easily broken.
+Additionally, like these sticks, the Japanese sweet potato snack often comes with black sesame seeds adhering to the surface.

-(Reference page of this article : Wikipedia 芋ケンピ )
+(Reference page : Wikipedia 芋ケンピ )